giuliov/MSDeployAllTheThings/Tasks/MSDeploySync/README.md

 You must use single quotes for arguments, double quotes will cause errors.
 Common arguments include:

  - **-verbose** - Enables verbose logging to aid in troubleshooting a deployment.
- - **-setParam:'IIS Web Application Name'=[appName]** - Sets a WebDeploy Parameterization parameter.
-In this case, it sets the default IIS site name.